What is the main purpose of VictoriaMetrics? #

 Yes.
 See these docs.

 A time series is uniquely identified by its name plus a set of its labels.
 For example, temperature{city="NY",country="US"} and temperature{city="SF",country="US"} are two distinct series, since they differ by the city label.
-A time series is considered active if it receives at least a single new sample during the last hour.
+A time series is considered active if it received at least a single sample during the last hour or it has been touched by queries during the last hour.
 The number of active time series is displayed on the official Grafana dashboard for VictoriaMetrics - see these docs for details.

 If old time series are constantly substituted by new time series at a high rate, then such a state is called high churn rate.
 High churn rate has the following negative consequences: